brianhill/deep-springs-observatory/index.md

 ## Dome and Control Room

-The control room for the observatory is on track to be usable (but not finished out) in time for the beginning of Term 5 (March 14, 2022) when the first observational astronomy course begins.
+The control room for the observatory is on track to be usable (but not finished out) in time for the beginning of Term 5 (March 14, 2022) when the first observational astronomy course utilizing the observatory will begin.
 Below is Polaris (top center) and the rest of Ursa Minor stretching to the right over the moonlit rafters of the control room:

 ![Control Room Framing Begun](./photos/UrsaMinorOverRaftersFromDome.jpeg)